Religion & Thought

 Why anyone wanted this at all

 The Jerusalem Post's 2019 reporting captured the social appeal.
-These restaurants were not only trying to solve a technical halakhic problem.
-They were trying to create a different kind of Shabbat public space, one where religious and secular Jews could share a meal in Jerusalem without forcing Shabbat hospitality to happen only inside private homes or hotels.
+These restaurants were trying to solve a technical halakhic problem and create a different kind of Shabbat public space, one where religious and secular Jews could share a meal in Jerusalem without forcing Shabbat hospitality to happen only inside private homes or hotels.

 That is why the model drew interest beyond food service.